davebraze/FDBwordsets/README.md

 Not yet ready for prime time.

-+ Phono alphabet needs to be documented within the package.
++ Key to phono alphabet is in the file "phonHarm1998-key.txt" located in the inst/extdata directory of this package.

 + transcription errors are present.
 See, for example, phono reps in g1979a1 for nonwords "cath", "coth", "cobe", "cose".